 When the session begins, around December 13th, the students continue clinical rotations for 14 days (112 hours) before the session ends around January 8th.

 Rotations are limited to a scheduled maximum of forty (40) hours in any one week and no more than 10 hours in one day.
-Each day consists of not more than 9.5 hours of clinical with a 30-minute lunch break.
-If the normal break time at a site is longer, the clinical practice time must be reduced to maintain the 10-hour per day limit.

 CP IB: Required Competency Evaluation (0)